llnut/Sorahk/README.md

 **GUI Capture Notes:**
 - **Print Screen (SNAPSHOT)**: Requires two key presses to capture reliably due to Windows API timing constraints
 - **Windows Keys (LWIN/RWIN)**: Can be captured, but will trigger the Start menu; return to the application to verify capture success
+- **Mouse Movement**: Click the mouse direction button (⌖) to open direction selector dialog; choose from 8 directions
 - **HID Devices**: First-time use triggers activation dialog; press and release a single button to establish baseline
 - **HID Combo Keys**: Press all desired buttons, then release all to capture the combination
 - **Other Keys**: All other keys (including Pause, Scroll Lock) can be captured with a single press